piccobit/sisco/README.md

 <!-- vim-markdown-toc -->

-`sisco` is a lightweight tool to provide the discovery of services in a network.
-Using the REST API, one can register and query services.
+`sisco` is a lightweight server to provide the discovery of services in a network.
+Using the REST API or gRPC interface, one can register and query services.
 Services can be also update and deleted.
-Access to the REST API requires an authentication.
+Access to the REST API or gRPC interface requires an authentication.
 Normal users are only allowed to query services, admin users can also add, modify and delete them.
 LDAP or Active Directory users and groups are used to get the credentials.
 The service data is stored in a database, which might be either a Postgres or a MySQL database.

 ## Configuration